isomerpages/moe-acsbarkerroad/_secondary-1-registration-2024/2024 Secondary 1 Registration.md

 **Daily reporting time:**

-Mondays, Tuesdays, Thursdays and Fridays: Students are to report to their classrooms by 7:35 am (Assembly will begin at 7:40 am sharp).
+Mondays, Tuesdays, Thursdays and Fridays: Students are to report to their reporting venues by 7:35 am (Assembly will begin at 7:40 am sharp).

-Wednesdays: Students are to report to their classrooms by 8:35 am (Assembly will begin at 8:40 am sharp).
+Wednesdays: Students are to report to their reporting venues by 8:35 am (Assembly will begin at 8:40 am sharp).

-Reporting venue: Classrooms
+Reporting venue: Auditorium or Tennis Courts / Classrooms (Inclement weather)

-Note: Classrooms for Secondary 1 students are on Level 4 of the Secondary school academic block.
-Prefects will be present on the first day of school to direct the students to their classrooms.
-The classes of each student will be posted by 31 Dec 2020 on the school website, with login instructions.
+Prefects will be present on the first day of school to direct the students to the Auditorium/Classrooms.

 **Dismissal time:**

-Mondays, Tuesdays, Wednesdays and Thursdays: 2:30 pm (for Term 1 in 2021)
+Mondays, Tuesdays, Wednesdays and Thursdays: 2:30 pm

 Fridays: 1:30 pm (Muslim students are dismissed at 12:30 pm for Friday prayers at the mosques)